New Orleans Auto Accident Law Firm Handling Car Accident Cases Involving Uninsured or Underinsured Motorists

 - If, for some reason you are not satisfied with the jury’s verdict, you do have the right to file an appeal with a higher court.

-How a New Orleans Auto Accident Attorney From Bloom Legal Can Help
+How Our New Orleans Auto Accident Law Firm Can Help You

 Although your uninsured or underinsured claim is filed with your own insurer, you cannot assume that your insurance company is on your side.
 Sometimes insurance companies focus on profits over paying out claims and ensuring you are fully compensated.

 Your insurer may deny a legitimate claim, or may attempt to convince you to accept less money than you actually need based on your injuries and losses.
 A New Orleans car accident attorney can advise you on what your case is worth, negotiate with your insurer and take legal action for bad faith if your insurance company fails to pay the money to which you are entitled under your policy.

 At Bloom Legal, we have extensive experience representing clients in uninsured and underinsured motorist cases.
 We are not afraid to take on the big insurance companies and are happy to work to ensure they pay what you deserve.
 Contact our New Orleans auto accident law firm today at 504-209-7321.